WaleedBinGhaleb/Beep/README.md

 # Beep

 Beep Chat is a simple messaging app.
 Whether you're catching up on the latest news with your friends or sending some funny selfies to your family, Beep Chat is the place to be.
-Some screenshots may not be available due to personal reasons.

 ![beep1 (Custom)](https://user-images.githubusercontent.com/34290001/217887803-4856f140-a01c-4bb2-87d6-13b03d209205.jpg)
 ![beep2 (Custom)](https://user-images.githubusercontent.com/34290001/217887806-b39d9c6a-7ed5-43c8-bc59-9c23e1e6e7bd.jpg)